-How To Build Your Off-Amazon Email List and Audience and Validate Product Ideas
+How To Build Your Off-Amazon Email List and Validate Product Ideas

 The way I build most of my off-Amazon lists is through contests through social media, specifically Facebook.
 You can also listen the Podcast I did on running a Facebook contests for a more thorough guide on running these contests.